-The Outreach Program provides a holistic care-coordinated approach by enhancing the engagement rate of those members who are difficult to locate by telephone and are listed as high risk.
-They collaborate with internal care management programs, providers and community resources; thereby, ensuring members are placed in the most appropriate program meeting the needs of the member and their enrolled family.
-They serve as the external representative for our care management programs to facilitate the patient-provider relationship and support the medical home.
-They assist the member's practitioners in member compliance with health care appointments and promote understanding and awareness of available services for members and their enrolled families.
+The Outreach Program (OP) provides a holistic care-coordinated approach by enhancing the engagement rate of those members who are difficult to locate by telephone and are listed as high-risk.
+The OP team collaborates with members' IDT, including their providers and community resources, to thereby ensure that members are placed in the most appropriate program(s) to meet their needs.
+They serve as representatives for our care management programs to facilitate the patient-provider relationship and support the medical home.
+They assist practitioners through member and family education on plan services and benefits, as well as in member compliance with healthcare appointments and regimen.